Membership Management Overview

 - Applications for applicant intake and review

-- Dues and Renewals for renewal timing and member status changes
+- Membership Renewals for renewal timing and member status changes

 - Member-facing pages such as the dashboard, roster, and profile